Social Impact

 The Coalition is led by a board of fifteen, including 5 players, 5 team governors, 2 head coaches, the NBA Commissioner, the NBA Deputy Commissioner, and the Executive Director of the NBPA.
 Day-to-day operations are executed by a team of full-time Coalition employees.

-Since tipping off its agenda, the Coalition has advocated on a bipartisan basis for better laws and policies on policing reform, on voting rights, and on criminal justice reform.
+Since tipping off its agenda, the Coalition has advocated on a bipartisan basis for better laws and policies on policing reform, voting rights, community safety and criminal justice reform.

 As a 501(c)(4) organization, the Coalition adds new tools to the NBA family’s social impact work—engaging in direct legislative and policy advocacy on justice issues.